 The Apostle John: an Eyewitness and Author of the Fourth Gospel

 Professor Bart Ehrman says: “the fourth Gospel….explicitly claims not to be written by an eyewitness, was nonetheless attributed to one, John, one of Jesus’ closest disciples (he is never actually named in the Fourth Gospel)” (Ehrman 2010, p 111).
 Yet the very first chapter shows that the writer was claiming to be an eyewitness!
-“And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth” (Jn 1:14).
+“And the Word became flesh and dwelt among us, and we beheld his glory, the glory as of the only begotten of the Father, full of grace and truth” (Jn 1:14 NKJV ).
 John, by saying “we”, says that he himself beheld Jesus’ glory.
 Matthew Henry, commenting on this verse, rightly says “Those that were most intimate with Him saw most of His glory.
 They saw the glory of His divinity, while others saw only the veil of his human nature.
 They had not their evidence by report, at second-hand, but were themselves eyewitnesses” (Matthew Henry Study Bible).
 Even the incidental details in the fourth gospel suggest that it was written by an eyewitness e.g. the number and volume of the water jars at Cana, and the number of fishes caught in the “miraculous draught” etc.

 Was the Fourth Gospel Written by a So-called “John the Elder”?